MALAYSIA TRAVEL GUIDE CONTENTS

 Visit the Batu Caves

 Consisting of three huge limestone caves, this area is actually a cave temple.
 There are 272 steps to get up to the temple, but most people will agree that the sights are worth it.
 If you’re in Malaysia for the Thaipusam celebration, you can glimpse thousands of devotees carrying offerings to the temple.
+They recently painted the steps of the Batu Caves, making it an instant Instagram hotspot.

 Immerse Yourself in the Sarawak Cultural Village